-Both debt and equity securities are traded on the KSE.
+Both debt and equity securities are traded on the PSX.
 Corporate debt securities are issued through TFCs, which normally carry a five-year maturity.
-Trading of Pakistan Government debt securities on the KSE commenced in February 2014.
+Trading of Pakistan Government debt securities on the PSX (then the KSE) commenced in February 2014.

 The name of the National Commodity Exchange Limited was changed to Pakistan Mercantile Exchange Limited (PMEX) in March 2011.
-PMEX was set up as Pakistan's first technology-driven, demutualised and on-line commodity futures exchange.
+PMEX was set up as Pakistan's first technologydriven, demutualised and on-line commodity futures exchange.
 The PMEX product portfolio is continuously renewed to cater for the hedging and investing needs of various investor groups.
-PMEX currently offers a variety of contracts in agriculture, metals and financial futures which include the commodities of gold, silver, rice, wheat, cotton, sugar, palm oil, crude oil and the Karachi Inter Bank Offer Rate (KIBOR).
+PMEX currently offers a variety of contracts in agriculture, metals and financial futures which include the commodities of gold, silver, rice, wheat, cotton, sugar, palm oil, crude oil, red chilli and the Karachi Inter Bank Offer Rate (KIBOR).

-Three indices are used to measure the performance of the KSE: the Karachi Stock Exchange-100 Index (the KSE Index), the KSE-30 Index (the KSE-30), and the KSE All Share Index produced by the KSE, and the SBP Index of Share Prices (the General Index), produced by the SBP.
-The KSE Index, the most widely accepted stock index in Pakistan, is published daily, whereas the General Index is published on a weekly basis.
-The General Index is an all-share index, while the KSE Index is based on 100 representative securities.
-The KSE Index uses a base date of 1 November 1991, when it was set at 1,000 and is a market capitalisation-weighted, broad-based, total-return index.
-The KSE-30 is a free float index based on the proportion of shares readily available for trading to the total shares issued, excluding locked-in shares.
+Three indices are used to measure the performance of the PSX: the Pakistan Stock Exchange-100 Index (formerly the KSE100 Index) (the PSX100 Index), the PSX-30 Index (the PSX-30), and the SBP Index of Share Prices (the General Index), produced by the SBP.
+The PSX100 Index, the most widely accepted stock index in Pakistan, is published daily, whereas the General Index is published on a weekly basis.
+The General Index is an all-share index, while the PSX100 Index is based on 100 representative securities.
+The PSX100 Index uses a base date of 1 November 1991, when it was set at 1,000 and is a market capitalisation-weighted, broad-based, total-return index.
+The PSX-30 is a free float index based on the proportion of shares readily available for trading to the total shares issued, excluding locked-in shares.